EventStore/eventstore.org/_posts/2019-05-07-event-store-5.0.1-release.md

 - CentOS 7 (Commercial version)
 - Amazon Linux AMI (Commercial version)

-This release comes packed with many critical bug fixes and we highly recommend our users to upgrade as soon as possible.
+This release comes with some critical bug fixes and we highly recommend our users to upgrade as soon as possible.
 We're also planning to roll out version 4.1.3 with a subset of these bug fixes within the next few days.

 ## Where can I get the packages?